AbhishekASLK/quick_news/README.md

 ## Usage
 Upon launching the app, short news articles will be displayed.
-Scroll horizontally to view different news articles.
+Scroll vertically to view different news articles.
 Tap on a news article to read more about it in your web browser.

 ## Contributing